RoboMIND 2.0: A Multimodal, Bimanual Mobile Manipulation Dataset for Generalizable Embodied Intelligence: Experiments

 \subsubsection{Experiment Tasks}

 To evaluate VLA models and single-task imitation learning models on the \ours, we use three benchmark tasks: fixed-scene dual-arm manipulation, mobile dual-arm manipulation, and humanoid dual-arm manipulation.
-Figure~\ref{fig:il_tasks} presents visualizations of both fixed-base bimanual manipulation tasks and humanoid dual-arm manipulation tasks selected from \ours.
-Figure~\ref{fig:mob_tasks} shows the manipulation tasks of the mobile dual-arm robots from \ours.
+Figures~\ref{fig:il_tasks} and~\ref{fig:mob_tasks} present visualizations of evaluation tasks from \ours, including fixed-base bimanual, humanoid dual-arm, and mobile dual-arm robots.